joelSchmidt1/cartalk/README.md

 # cartalk
 In progress.
-Chatbot for talking car.
+Made for reading OBD2 data and chatting about the issues.